TSummersLab/SMART_matlab/README.md

   * macOS:
     * With some modifications, the platform can run on computers running MacOS.
 The package was used on OS X 10.11 (El Capitan) and macOS 10.12 (Sierra) and 10.13 (High Sierra).
 The required changes are explained in the [Changes for Mac](#changes-for-mac) section in the [Appendix](#appendix).
 * Software:
-  * Matlab:
+  * MATLAB:
-    * The package has been tested with Matlab R2017a and R2017b.
+    * The package has been tested with MATLAB R2017a and R2017b.
 The additional required Toolboxes are:
       * Computer Vision System Toolbox
       * Image Acquisition Toolbox
       * Image Processing Toolbox